Assessing Robustness via Score-Based Adversarial Image Generation: Experimental Evaluation

-\textbf{Evaluation metrics.} To quantitatively evaluate our results we compute the adversarial accuracy, i.e., the accuracy after an attack, and the robust accuracy, i.e., the accuracy after an attack on a robust model or after a defense.
+\textbf{Evaluation Metrics.} To evaluate our results, we compute the robust accuracy, i.e., the accuracy after an attack.
 Furthermore, we use the clean accuracy, i.e., the accuracy of a (robust) model without any attack.
-Finally, we compute the FID score \citep{heusel2017gans} to assess the similarity between the distribution of synthetic images and the test set, providing a distribution-level measure.
+For the GAS task, we use the FID \citep{heusel2017gans} to assess the similarity between the distribution of synthetic images and the test set, providing a distribution-level measure.
 Since FID is not suitable for instance-based evaluation, we use the LPIPS score \citep{zhang2018unreasonable} for the GAT task to measure perceptual similarity at the instance level.